sak77/DaggerAndroidSample/Readme.md

 Here, we look at Subcomponents and field injection.
 This is second in series of apps which look at using Dagger in Android.

-Field injections can be used in cases where we need to instantiate Android framework classes such as Activity and Fragment.
+Field injections can be used to provide dependencies inside Android framework classes such as Activity or Fragment.

-These classes are instantiated by the Framework.
+Framework classes are instantiated by the Framework.
 There is no constructor which you can define to create their instance.
 For example, Activity only provides onCreate() which allows you to instantiate the activity.
 But you cannot use constructor